Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

 \textbf{Exp.3.
 Context scalability analysis.} In this experiment, we investigate the context scalability of various memory architectures by expanding the context length of LONGMEMEVAL from $50\%$ to $200\%$.
 In long-horizon interactions, the primary challenge for memory systems shifts from simple retrieval to robust noise suppression as information density grows.
 We evaluate various architectures across different context sizes to see how well they maintain retrieval precision as context grows.
-Figure~\ref{fig:scale_overall} illustrates the overall trends in context scalability, while comprehensive experimental results are detailed in Appendix ~\ref{sec:app:exp:result}.

-(1) As the context scale expands from $50\%$ to $200\%$, nearly all memory architectures exhibit a steady decline in F1 scores.
-This performance attrition is primarily driven by the increased density of irrelevant information, which lowers the signal-to-noise ratio during retrieval.
+Figure~\ref{fig:scale_overall} illustrates the overall trends in context scalability.
+As the context scale expands from $50\%$ to $200\%$, nearly all memory architectures exhibit a steady decline in F1 scores.
+This performance attrition is primarily driven by the increased density of irrelevant information, which lowers the signal-to-noise ratio during retrieval. \revise{Further analysis of this experiment is provided in Appendix~\ref{sec:app:exp}.}

-(2) The scaling results reveal a performance divide rooted in operational complexity.
-Methods such as {\tt MemOS} and {\tt MemGPT} implement an ``LLM-as-OS'' paradigm, requiring the LLM to autonomously manage memory via complex tool calls.
-As the scale increases to $200\%$, the expanded candidate space significantly raises the difficulty for the LLM to accurately reason over and execute these management instructions, leading to higher rates of tool-call failures and indexing conflicts.
-In contrast, {\tt MemoryOS} reduces the agent's cognitive load by employing explicit rule-based hierarchical management.
-By offloading organizational logic from the LLM to a deterministic framework, {\tt MemoryOS} maintains high stability, demonstrating that simplifying the agent's internal management overhead through deliberate design is critical for robust scaling.

-(3) Different task categories exhibit varying sensitivity to scaling pressure.
-As illustrated in Figure~\ref{fig:scale_tasks}, Knowledge Update (KU) is particularly sensitive, showing sharp performance attrition because an increased memory volume raises the density of conflicting records.
-Since KU requires the model to identify the latest fact among mutually exclusive versions, the presence of more obsolete candidates directly increases retrieval interference.
-Conversely, temporal tasks remain relatively stable, as they rely on the relative ordering of events, which remains structurally distinct even as the background volume grows.
-Unlike the versioning conflicts in KU, the chronological precedence of events is not easily compromised by the addition of context.